kenashkov/swoole-performance-tests/README.md

 Performance tests of [Swoole](https://www.swoole.co.uk/) against other PHP application server setups.
 Most of the tests are cumulative - meaning they include everything from the previous and add more.

-Apache `ab` tool is used for the tests.
+Apache `ab` (ApacheBench, Version 2.3 <$Revision: 1430300 $>) is used for the tests.
 The non-informational and repeating part is cut and replaced with [...] in the outputs.

-Most tests are run with 100 requests per second (concurrency) and 10 000 requests (denoted 100 / 10 000 in the results) and/or 1 000 and 10 000 respectively (whenever possible/practical due to the high load).
+Most tests are run with 100 requests per second (concurrency) and 10 000 requests (denoted 100 / 10 000 in the results), 500 / 10 000 and  1 000, and 10 000 (whenever possible/practical due to the high load).
 KeepAlive is also used on all tests (-k).

-It is important to note that in certain tests running multiple times `ab` against Apache/mod_php does show a little better results (up to 20% improvement).
-Because of this Apache/mod_php is always given "a second chance" in the tests below.

-There are also variations between the Swoole runs but these are smaller (about 10%).
-The average of these is taken for the results.
+As there is some cache related variance tor every test two runs are done and the highest one is taken.

 These tests are attempt to show different aspects of Swoole and also a comparison between Swoole and Apache/mod_php in tests close to real world applications.